Overcoming Sparsity Artifacts in Crosscoders to Interpret Chat-Tuning: Abstract

 \section{Abstract}

 Model diffing is the study of how fine-tuning changes a model's representations and internal algorithms.
-Many behaviours of interest are introduced during fine-tuning, and model diffing offers a promising lens to interpret such behaviors.
-Crosscoders \citep{lindsey2024sparse} are a recent model diffing method that learns a shared dictionary of interpretable concepts represented as latent directions in both the base and fine-tuned models, allowing us to track how concepts shift or emerge during fine-tuning.
+Many behaviors of interest are introduced during fine-tuning, and model diffing offers a promising lens to interpret such behaviors.
+Crosscoders are a recent model diffing method that learns a shared dictionary of interpretable concepts represented as latent directions in both the base and fine-tuned models, allowing us to track how concepts shift or emerge during fine-tuning.
 Notably, prior work has observed concepts with no direction in the base model, and it was hypothesized that these model-specific latents were concepts introduced during fine-tuning.
 However, we identify two issues which stem from the crosscoders L1 training loss that can misattribute concepts as unique to the fine-tuned model, when they really exist in both models.
 We develop Latent Scaling to flag these issues by more accurately measuring each latent's presence across models.
 In experiments comparing Gemma 2 2B base and chat models, we observe that the standard crosscoder suffers heavily from these issues.
-Building on these insights, we train a crosscoder with BatchTopK loss \citep{bussmann2024batchtopk} and show that it substantially mitigates these issues, finding more genuinely chat-specific and highly interpretable concepts.
+Building on these insights, we train a crosscoder with BatchTopK loss and show that it substantially mitigates these issues, finding more genuinely chat-specific and highly interpretable concepts.
 We recommend practitioners adopt similar techniques.
-Using the BatchTopK crosscoder, we successfully identify a set of genuinely chat-specific latents that are both interpretable and causally effective, representing concepts such as \emph{false information} and \emph{personal question}, along with multiple refusal-related latents that show nuanced preferences for different refusal triggers.
-Overall, our work advances best practices for the crosscoder-based methodology for model diffing and demonstrates that it can provide concrete insights into how chat tuning modifies language model behavior.\footnote{We open-source our models and data at \url{https://huggingface.co/science-of-finetuning}.
-Our library to train croscoders is available at \url{https://github.com/jkminder/dictionary_learning}.
-The code to reproduce our results will be released at a later date.}
+Using the BatchTopK crosscoder, we successfully identify a set of chat-specific latents that are both interpretable and causally effective, representing concepts such as \emph{false information} and \emph{personal question}, along with multiple refusal-related latents that show nuanced preferences for different refusal triggers.
+Overall, our work advances best practices for the crosscoder-based methodology for model diffing and demonstrates that it can provide concrete insights into how chat-tuning modifies model behavior. \footnote{We open-source our \bluelink{https://github.com/jkminder/science-of-finetuning/}{code}, \bluelink{https://github.com/jkminder/dictionary_learning}{training library}, \bluelink{https://huggingface.co/science-of-finetuning}{models}, \bluelink{https://wandb.ai/jkminder/chat-crosscoders}{wandb runs} and a \bluelink{https://dub.sh/ccdm}{demo notebook to explore latents}.}